jsenv/core/docs/launcher/launcher.md

 ## Passing options to a launcher

-You can pass option to a platform launcher but you have to be sure you forward the options it receives.<br />
+You can pass option to a runtime launcher but you have to be sure you forward the options it receives.<br />
 By default `launchChromium` execute a file inside a headless chromium, but you can make it launch a chromium with a UI like this:

 ```js